FineFuturity/FrameUIForFirefox/README.md

 ![a1fd4499dd2be9a2ecccc660a6ce0696](https://github.com/FineFuturity/FrameUIForFirefox/assets/19298107/75c5a475-d440-4481-a002-9cdb754155ed)

 # Changelog
+**Version 0.3a:**
+* The latest update caused some issues with clicking on interface elements, including the window controls.
+The latest update to the theme fixes this issue.
+ * I'm not sure if the update caused any other issues, so please report them as you see them.

 **Version 0.3:**
 * Better support for configurations where the title bar buttons are either on the left or right side of the window, regardless of OS.
   * HUGE thanks to MrOtherGuy's CSS ![code](https://github.com/MrOtherGuy/firefox-csshacks/blob/master/chrome/toolbars_below_content.css), without which I would not have been able to fix this as well as the below issues.